From ivory to ebony,

 Twenty-two square feet of a durable, elastic material,

 sometimes marred with scars,

-it drapes our muscles,
+It drapes our muscles,

 a cutaneous covering

-that secrets the workings underneath.
+that masks the workings underneath.

 In shades of white-blond